 Quick Start

-This guide walks you through the complete flow: signing up, creating an API key, installing the SDK, and running your first measurement.
+This guide walks you through signing up, creating an API key, and choosing the SDK that fits your stack.

 Prerequisites

-- HTTPS — Required for camera access (localhost works for development)
+- HTTPS for any page that opens the camera (localhost works for development)

 Create Your Account